Omni-guides/Tuxborn/README.md

 ### <ins>IMPORTANT</ins>

-Unfortunately, Tuxborn is not currently installable, due to a mod vanishing from Nexus Mods.
-We are working hard to bring it back available as quickly as we can, alongside the push towards a full 1.0 release.
+Only a Public Test build of Tuxborn is currently installable, due to a mod used in the previously stable version vanishing from Nexus Mods.

-Apologies for the inconvenience, but the mod vanishing was out of our hands.
+We are working as fast as we can to bring this public test to a final, stable 1.0 release.
+Unfortunately, we cannot at this time guarantee that saves will be compatible between this Public Test build, and the final release.

+Thank you for your understanding.

 ### <ins>About Tuxborn</ins>